BSNetwork/PlugRPG/README.md

 # PlugRPG
-An RPG (Role Playing Game) for Plug.DJ!
+An RPG (Role Playing Game) for Plug.DJ